opengeospatial/HY_Features/section_1-5.md

 ### 4.12 hydrologic realization

-Ayn hydrologic feature 'making real' a hydrologic concept within a hydrologic complex (4.10).
+Hydrologic feature that realizes a hydrologic concept within the hydrologic complex.
+(4.10).

 ### 4.13 hydrology